marcelina-hasiak/front-end-recruitment-task-gg/level-1/README.md

 **Testing**

 Testing procedure for this specific task covers latest version of Chrome with following screen widths: 1280px, 768px, 640px, 320px.
 You can get extra points for pointing out solutions that won't work in IE11 with suggestions of how to resolve them – no actual work is required to fix issues though.

+**Answear to additional question**

+IE doeasn't support css `object-fit` property and html <picture>

+* `object-fit` fix for IE is available here: https://newbedev.com/ie-and-edge-fix-for-object-fit-cover and it's about positioning image absolute in the container and placing it in the center.
+* <picture> can be set with polyfill such as https://scottjehl.github.io/picturefill/
+* all issues might be simply solved by stop using IE if it's possible; the browser's going out of support for certain operating systems starting June 15, 2022